 b) The evening box office opens one hour prior to the performance.
 This also applies to performances in the morning and afternoon.
 At the evening box office only tickets for the evening performance are sold.
 The evening box office closes strictly at the start of a performance.

 a) Ticket pre-sales will begin on the dates listed in the publications of the Theatres.
 If the first pre-sale date falls on a Saturday or Sunday, then pre-sales will begin on that Friday.
 If it falls on a holiday, then sales will begin the day before.
 There may be advanced pre-sales for particular productions or months.
 More detailed terms of pre-sales are regulated according to publications of the Theatres.

 c) Ticket orders are binding in accordance with the following regulations and create a commitment to purchase and payment of the tickets booked.
 In the event of non-payment, new orders will not be possible until complete payment of outstanding funds is made.
 Insofar as the Theatres are offering services from the field of recreational events, then § 312b, Paragraph3, Line 6 of German Civil Code [BGB] shall apply.
 Accordingly, no cancellation right exists for these services.
 Therefore, immediately following confirmation by the Theatres, every ticket order is binding and creates a commitment, according to existing regulations, to purchase and payment of the tickets ordered.

-e) Written ticket orders by letter, fax, email and online ordering form, are processed once ticket pre-sales begin, in the order the were received and at the same time as sales begin at the box office and for telephone orders.
+e) Written ticket orders by letter, fax, email and online ordering form are processed once ticket pre-sales begin, in the order they were received and at the same time as sales begin at the box office and for telephone orders.
 Tickets ordered in writing are only considered temporarily reserved with an acknowledgement by telephone or in writing from the Theatres.
 The order is only made complete with payment of the tickets.
 Otherwise,the same terms apply as in section c).

 i) Special policies apply for group orders.
 Please call 0711 / 2032-330 for sales and more information.